Services

 Below is a brief description of each of the initiatives coordinated by the P-16 Outreach Department.

-Abriendo Caminos Living Learning Community (ACLLC) is an initiative of The University of Texas Rio Grande Valley (UTRGV) since 2009, with an aim to serve migrant seasonal farm worker students and Texas Senate Bill students in a residential based scholarship program.
-Each year the P-16 Outreach office receives a total of $170,000 in scholarship money from UTRGV Financial Services, to award 29 eligible applicants.
-The ACLLC is specifically designed to meet student’s needs during their first two years of college, both in and out of the classroom.
+Abriendo Caminos Living Learning Community (ACLLC) is an initiative of The University of Texas Rio Grande Valley (UTRGV) since 2009, with an aim to serve participants of the Texas Education Migrant Program (TEMP) in a UTRGV residential based scholarship program.
+The Abriendo Caminos LLC is specifically designed to meet student’s needs during their first two years of college, both in and out of the classroom.
 Students share floors in the residence halls and attend classes together and ultimately, study together.
-The program provides a true college life experience, exposure to university related activities, community engagement and academic support.
+The program also specifically aims at providing the students with a college life experience by exposure to university related activities, community engagement and academic support.

-The Father-Son Project (FSP) is focused on improving the father-son dynamic, offering participants the opportunity to strengthen their father/son bond and to engage in activities to boost self-esteem and shared learning.
-The Father-Son Project targets males in the seventh or eighth grade level and their fathers.
-FSP encourages and supports the completion of high school as well as the pursuit of higher education specifically with an interest in the fields of Science, Technology, Engineering and Mathematics (STEM).
-FSP provides monthly meetings with collegiate mentors, as well as bi-monthly evening sessions with fathers, and special events.
-FSP focuses on two essential components: Character Development and Leadership - while addressing the areas of Academic Enrichment, Career Exploration, Cultural Diversity, Community Outreach, and Social Development.
+The Mother-Daughter (MDP)/Father-Son Project (FSP) focuses on improving the parent/child dynamic, offering participants the opportunity to strengthen their bond and to engage in activities to boost self-esteem and shared learning.
+The programs targets participating students in the sixth, seventh, or eighth grade level and their parents.
+MDP/FSP encourages and supports the completion of high school as well as the pursuit of higher education specifically with an interest in the fields of Science, Technology, Engineering and Mathematics (STEM).
+These programs provides monthly meetings with collegiate mentors, as well as bi-monthly evening sessions with parents, and special events.
+These sessions focus on two essential components: Character Development and Leadership - while addressing the areas of Academic Enrichment, Career Exploration, and Community Outreach.

 Generation Texas Movement